-Planning for retirement and seeking advice from a financial professional are critical to your pursuit of a comfortable retirement.
+Planning for retirement and seeking advice from a financial professional are critical to properly managing retirement funds.

 Nearly a quarter of health-care costs are for prescription drug expenses, which includes co-pays and other expenses not covered by Medicare Part D.[vi]